agri-cruiser/agri-cruiser/README.md

 - **RoboClaw Motor Driver Interface**
   - Handles bidirectional communication with the RoboClaw motor controller via UART2.
-  - Commands include speed control, encoder feedback, and battery voltage monitoring to all for movement as well as diagnostics.
+  - Commands include speed control, encoder feedback, and battery voltage monitoring for all movement as well as diagnostics.

 - **Relay Control (Solenoids)**
-  - Four GPIO pins control a 4-channel relay board based on the data recieved by controller.
+  - Four GPIO pins control a 4-channel relay board based on the data received by the controller.
   - Each relay switches 24 V power to a solenoid valve for actuation.

 - **Telemetry Feedback**